etoileweb/etoileweb.github.io/plugins/ultimate-product-catalog/user/getting-started/setup.md

 1. **Categories**: This lets you create one or more categories, which you can then assign your products to.

-2. **Add an Ultimate Product Catalog Page**: This will create a new page on WordPress site and place your catalog on it.
+2. **Add an Ultimate Product Catalog Page**: This will create a new page on your WordPress site and place your catalog on it.

 3. **Set Key Options**: Here you can configure a few of the main options in the plugin, such as the currency symbol, catalog color and the product search feature.